What Does a Graphic Designer Do? And How Do I Become One?

 • Online and brick-and-mortar retailers

-• Audience targeting helps you identify and analyze who the design is intended to appeal to and why.
+• Audience targeting helps you identify and analyze who the design should appeal to and why.

-• Color theory is a series of rules and guidelines you’ll apply to your work to create aesthetically pleasing visuals.
-This involves choosing an appropriate color palette for a project and understanding how people perceive color in various situations.
+• Color theory is a set of rules and guidelines you can apply to your work to create aesthetically pleasing visuals.
+This involves choosing the right color palette for each project and understanding how people perceive color in various situations.

 • Communication skills help you communicate, actively listen, problem-solve, and understand what clients and other stakeholders need when collaborating on a project.

-• Computer-aided design (CAD) software help you create complex two- and three-dimensional designs.
-Some of the computer software programs used in graphic design include Adobe Photoshop, Adobe Illustrator, InDesign, Dreamweaver, Paintshop Pro, and Corel Graphics Suite.
+• Computer-aided design (CAD) software helps you create complex two- and three-dimensional designs.
+Some of the computer software programs useful in graphic design include Adobe Photoshop, Adobe Illustrator, InDesign, Dreamweaver, Paintshop Pro, and Corel Graphics Suite.

 • Computerized sketching gives you creative flexibility that sketching and coloring by hand cannot offer.
 Sketching software also allows you to quickly implement changes to a design.

-• Layout helps you to effectively manipulate the visual space of a print page or screen to attract readers or visitors.
+• Layout can help you effectively manipulate the visual space of a print page or screen to attract viewers.

-• Typeface design helps you tell appropriate, pleasing, and easy-to-read stories by using the right categories of font and typeface.
+• Typeface design can assist you in telling appropriate, pleasing, and easy-to-read stories by using the ideal categories of font and typeface.

 • Website development gives you the knowledge to design on various content management platforms.
-Although it may not always be necessary, an understanding of multiple programming languages, such as HTML and CSS, can also go far.
+Although not always necessary, an understanding of some programming languages, such as HTML and CSS, can help you succeed.

 Read more: What Is Responsive Web Design?
 And How to Get Started